 The cheapest garbage disposals are powered by a 1/3 HP motor.
 The most expensive one is powered by a 1 HP motor.
 Then there are disposals with ½ Hp and ¾ HP motors, the latter costing more than the former.
 As you can see more power comes with a higher price tag.
 If you are single a 1/3 hp disposal is enough.
 If you have 2-4 people in your home you will need one with ¾ HP or more power.
 So if you are going for a powerful disposer considers whether you really need it.

-Most common accessories for a disposal include a power cord, a hex Allen wrench and an air switch.
-Some disposals come with a preinstalled power cord while for some it needs to be bought separately.
-Same is the case with the hex key.
-An air-switch, though not necessary, is recommended for the safe operation of the disposal.
+Most common accessories for a disposal include a power cord, a hex Allen wrench, and an air switch.
+Some disposals come with a pre-installed power cord while for some it needs to be bought separately.
+The same is the case with the hex key.
+An air switch, though not necessary, is recommended for the safe operation of the disposal.
 All of these together can cost you around $50 in addition to the price of the disposal.

 The build quality of a product plays an important role in its pricing.
-Naturally, any product with superior build quality is costly.
+Naturally, any product with the superior build quality is costly.
 This applies to garbage disposals as well.
-A disposal made fully of stainless steel is considered to be of superior quality since SS is resistant to corrosion.
+Disposal made fully of stainless steel is considered to be of superior quality since SS is resistant to corrosion.
 But in practice, there isn’t a much large difference between the longevity of such a disposal when compared to a mid-range one.
-I have nothing against going for a better looking, superior quality disposal but it doesn’t mean that is a financially wise choice.
+I have nothing against going for better-looking, superior quality disposal but it doesn’t mean that is a financially wise choice.

-Noise insulation feature can be seen in disposals in mid and top price ranges.
+Noise insulation features can be seen in disposals in mid and top price ranges.
 A disposal can really get on your nerves when it is loud and grinding.
-Noise insulation feature is merely a few layers of insulation between the body of the disposal and its grinding chamber but having this feature makes disposals pricey.
+The noise insulation feature is merely a few layers of insulation between the body of the disposal and its grinding chamber but having this feature makes disposals pricey.
 This feature doesn’t have anything to do with performance but it is recommended especially if the disposal is a powerful one.

 A product made by a popular brand will cost more.
 But luckily in the case of garbage disposals, the competition between the two leading brands is so high; I believe such kind of pricing practices are not followed.
 But in any case, I recommend going for a known brand.